 range of assistance to help communities develop clean energy programs, a well as support to help new energy businesses expand and create local jobs.

 by the US Internal Revenue Service, Environmental Protection Agency and Department

-of EnergyThis program allows a 30% tax credit with no upper limit on solar water
+of EnergyThis program allows a tax credit on fuel cells, small wind turbines, geothermal heat pumps, solar water

 industrial facilities and other organizations may qualify.Residential WebsiteBusiness Website